-Pimavanserin.
-Pimavanserin is a small molecule product candidate that we discovered and have advanced to Phase III development as a treatment for patients with Parkinson's disease psychosis.
+Parkinson's disease psychosis.
 Parkinson's disease psychosis is a debilitating psychiatric disorder that occurs in up to 40 percent of patients with Parkinson's disease and is associated with increased caregiver burden, nursing home placement, and increased mortality.
 Currently, there are no therapies approved to treat Parkinson's disease psychosis in the United States.
-We believe that pimavanserin has the potential to be the first-in-class treatment, which may effectively treat Parkinson's disease psychosis without impairing motor function, thereby significantly improving the quality of life for patients with Parkinson's disease.
+We believe that pimavanserin has the potential to effectively treat Parkinson's disease psychosis without impairing motor function, thereby significantly improving the quality of life for patients with Parkinson's disease.